 If left untreated, diabetic retinopathy can eventually lead to blindness — around 1,600 people every year in the UK lose their eyesight due to diabetic retinopathy.
 However, this condition usually develops gradually over time and can be managed to avoid blindness by having regular eye tests to spot problems early and learning to control your blood sugar levels.

 Too much sugar in your blood over time can block the tiny blood vessels that supply your retina.
-In an attempt to restore blood flow, your eye grows new blood vessels but they don’t develop properly and can leak, causing damage to the retina.
+In an attempt to restore blood flow, your eye grows new blood vessels but they don’t develop properly and can swell, leak and bleed, damaging your retina.

-You probably won’t be able to tell in the early stages, which is why it’s important to go for regular screening.
+You probably won’t be able to tell in the early stages of the condition, which is why it’s important to go for regular diabetic eye screenings.
 Early detection and treatment can help stop it getting worse.

 See your GP or diabetes care team immediately if:

-If you’re diagnosed with retinopathy, it'll be graded according to how far it’s progressed.
+If you’re diagnosed with diabetic retinopathy, it will be graded according to how far it’s progressed.